Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

 - That e-mail must be in valid form

+- That users and admin can change passwords and other account settings

 - That admin can delete users

 - That admin can delete, add and modify questions